(03) 9348 1000

 In 2002, Going Solar moved into the 60L Green Building in Leicester Street, Carlton, and expanded its consultancy services to include Environmentally Sustainable Design in buildings, cities, transport and tourism, as well as renewable energy systems.
 The decade also saw a rapid expansion in the installation of commercial and domestic solar power and hot water systems.

 Today, Going Solar continues to be an innovative, award-winning designer and installer of high-quality solar electricity and solar hot water systems.
-Meanwhile, our retail showroom and shop is still going strong after 40 years, allowing us to connect every day with people who share our passion for sustainability.
+(Meanwhile the sustainabilty products - like non-toxic paint and beekeeping products were taken over by another entity).